Python API#

 ) – a copy of the input tree sequence with updated node times based on the posterior mean, corrected where necessary to ensure that parents are strictly older than all their children by an amount given by theeps

-parameter.posteriors (
+parameter.fit (

-) – (Only returned ifreturn_posteriors
+) – (Only returned ifreturn_fit

 isTrue